chenaciousD/website/content/projects/GenAIPerpsective/index.md

 This is how I used GPT
 - Step 1: Prompt it to brainstorm and ask follow up questions.
 In all of my projects, I would start with a vague idea with some aspect of AI technology that I wanted to learn (for exmaple: " ")
-  - GPT is extraodinarily good at coming up with thought provoking ideas.
 - Step 2: Partner with GPT to help make your idea more concrete.
 This usually was an iterative process.
 You want to get to a place where GPT understands the goal of the project so that you can basically create a product spec.
 - Step 3: Create a product spec with the help of GPT that articulates the features of the project.
 GPT can help you brainstorm what are the most important aspects based on Step 2.
 - Step 4: Prompt GPT to help you create a tech / architecture spec.
 As part fo this process, you will need to give it some more context about your technical know-how, time commitment and also whether this app is a proof of concept.
 - Step 5: Iterate on the tech spec to ensure that it meets your level.
 Give it context about yourself so that it can tailor the best way to implment.
 - Step 6: Start implementation but ask GPT to help you decide where to start.
-MORE TO COME.

-If you need more guidance tell it.
-GPT can tailor its response to the way you want to learn.